Amount of the earnings-related allowance and length of the allowance period

 Retirement through extra days

-You can switch from extra days to an old-age pension without incurring an early-retirement penalty when you reach the age of 62 years if
+You can switch from extra days to an old-age pension without incurring an early-retirement penalty.
+You receive information about the old-age pension from your pension company or Kela.

 You can choose whether you want to retire on an old-age pension as soon as age allows or later.
 You also always have the option to choose not to retire on an old-age pension, but to continue to apply for unemployment benefit.
 We can pay you earnings-related allowance up to the end of the month in which you turn 65.

-You can ask us for a certificate of the extra days of earnings-related allowance that we have paid to you, which you can submit to your pension provider with your old-age pension application.
+You can ask us for a certificate of the extra days of earnings-related allowance that we have paid to you.